 This summary sets out the basic elements of Tollerton's characteristics, heritage and natural environment to maintain and enhance.
 It provides an overview of the findings of the following studies; Tollerton Parish Council's Strategy for Character, Heritage and Conservation 2017, The Tollerton Design Guidelines 2017 and the Tollerton Heritage and Character Assessment 2017 prepared by AECOM.
-Those proposing development in the parish should review these documents in full.
+Those proposing development in the parish should review these documents in full and demonstrate how they have been taken into account in conjunction with the relevant policies of the Tollerton Neighbourhood Plan.